2020PB/police-brutality/all-locations.md

 He asks an officer, "Are you guys police officers or are you guys cops?"
 The officer then release a tear gas canister at his feet and shoots him at short range.
 Police then arrest Connors.
 Connors admits his question was antagonizing, but states he did nothing to threaten officers or escalate to violence, which is supported by the footage.

-tags: tear-gas, tear-gas-canister, shoot, arrest, projectiles
+tags: tear-gas, tear-gas-canister, shoot, arrest, projectiles, protestor

 id: pa-pittsburgh-3